-So you’ve booked the exhibition, sorted out your stand, now it’s time to consider what exhibition furniture you need to fill it.
+So you’ve booked the exhibition, and sorted out your stand, now it’s time to consider what exhibition furniture you need to fill it.
 To go with your exhibition stand you will need a certain amount of furniture for visitors and staff to sit down, a way to display products and literature and an area to store personal items away.
-You can hire furniture from the show organiser or from an external company.
+You can hire exhibition furniture from the show organiser or from an external company.
 Or if you plan to exhibit several times it may be cheaper to buy exhibition furniture.
 If you are transporting the furniture yourself it needs to be portable so you can transport it from show to show.
 Hired furniture can generally be customised with graphics that match your corporate brand, and display your logo or imagery.

-The type of exhibition furniture you source should be based on your objective.
+The type of exhibition furniture your source should be based on your objective.
 Do you want potential customers to sit down and get comfortable?
 Exhibitions are long and tiring so having somewhere for visitors to relax can do you favours.
 Do you want to demonstrate a product or show a video or web presentation?
 Do you want your stand personnel to look and feel alert?
 All of these factors should lead you towards your choice of exhibition furniture.

 The type and style of furniture can say a lot about your business and choosing the right exhibition furniture can be an inexpensive way of making a statement.
 But it is important not to overcrowd your stand.
-Your exhibition stand provider should assemble your stand for you before a show which will give you an idea of how much space you have to fill.
+Your exhibition stand provider should assemble your stand before a show which will give you an idea of how much space you have to fill.
 Aim to fill no more than 50% of the stand with exhibition furniture to leave room for people to stand.
 Here we have a guide to the type of exhibition furniture you may need.